nooneknowspeter/cpplings/README.md

 [ziglings](https://codeberg.org/ziglings/exercises/) — Zig version of Rustlings, worth checking out if you're curious about Zig.

-[article on benefits in using zig's build system in production](https://kristoff.it/blog/maintain-it-with-zig/) - A well written article by Loris Cro, explaining the benefits of Zig's build system in the world of C/C++
+[Maintain It With Zig](https://kristoff.it/blog/maintain-it-with-zig/) - A well written article by Loris Cro, explaining the benefits of Zig's build system in the world of C/C++

+[Why Zig When There is Already C++, D, and Rust?](https://ziglang.org/learn/why_zig_rust_d_cpp/) - Another article on the benefits of Zig